 “If a teen doesn’t know what they’re looking for in a therapist, sometimes just seeing the profiles helps to clarify if the person sounds like someone they can trust and get along with,” she says.

 Since teens will be sharing intimate details of their lives with a therapist, their comfort level is crucial.
+That’s why choosing the right therapist is so important.

 Parents and teens can also request a brief phone consultation before the first appointment to ask questions and see if there’s a connection, says Thompson.
 To make the most of this, it’s helpful to think ahead about the goal of therapy, says Nguyen.
 For example, is your teenager hoping to figure out how to talk to you, the parents, about these issues?
 Or are they hoping to feel less anxious?